 Appendices: Detailed mathematical proofs, development of equations, etc. which are subordinate to the main argument in the body of the paper, should be given in the appendices, with reference in the main text.

-Written presentation (worth 40%) with following scoring criteria:
+• Written presentation (worth 40%) with the following scoring criteria:

-Subject matter (worth 60%) with following scoring criteria:
+• Subject matter (worth 60%) with the following scoring criteria:

-Originality analysis, interpretation, and restatement of inference based upon work of contributing authors
+• Originality in analysis, interpretation, and restatement of inference based upon work of contributing authors

-A total of FOUR WINNERS will be chosen.
-The winners will be awarded with the following prize money and an e-certificate
+A total of THREE WINNERS will be chosen.
+The winners will be awarded the following prizes including money and an e-certificate:

 1st place: USD 300